Annals of Metz: Composition

-However, Paul J. Fouracre and Robert A, Gerberding contest Gisela's influence, or any female direction within the Chelles nunnery, in the composition, and so consider it more likely that the author belonged to the monastery at Metz.
-They argue that the author 'would have been a misogynistic one' from the way she describes Plectrude, Pepin II's wife who opposed Charles Martel, condemning her of 'a womanly plan' that featured 'feminine cunning more cruelly than was necessary'.
+However, Paul J. Fouracre and Robert A. Gerberding contest Gisela's influence, or any female direction within the Chelles nunnery, in the composition, and so consider it more likely that the author belonged to the monastery at Metz.
+They argue that the author "would have been a misogynistic one" from the way she describes Plectrude, Pepin II's wife who opposed Charles Martel, condemning her of "a womanly plan" that featured "feminine cunning more cruelly than was necessary".

 Historiography

 The Annales Mettenses priores has been used in medieval historiography as evidence of Carolingian rewriting of Merovingian history, as well as in the exploration of the mythology which Carolingian historians attempted to create to justify their legitimacy to rule.
-Historians Roger Collins and Rosamond McKitterick have both made particular note of the efforts shown in the Annales in attempting to show legitimacy by tracing noble ancestry through the Pippinids, and a prime example of this noted by Paul Fouracre is the legendary story of Pepin of Herstal and his conflict with Gundoin at the beginning of the Annales.
+Historians Roger Collins and Rosamond McKitterick have both made particular note of the efforts in the Annales to show legitimacy by tracing noble ancestry through the Pippinids; a prime example of this, noted by Paul Fouracre, is the legendary story of Pepin of Herstal and his conflict with Gundoin at the beginning of the Annales.
 This story is found in no other written source, and it is often cited from the Annales purely due to its unique nature.

 This incident is the earliest that the Annales records; it depicts the murder of Gundoin by Pepin probably in the 670s.
-Gundoin supposedly murdered Pepin's father Ansegisel and then Pepin, when he was of age, tracked down and killed Gundoin, and seized power in Austrasia. – according to the Annales, which is also the earliest source for the Merovingian "decline" narrative, and it offers a basis upon which the Carolingian's eventual ascendance to the throne is legitimate.
+Gundoin supposedly murdered Pepin's father Ansegisel, and then Pepin, when he was of age, tracked down and killed Gundoin and seized power in Austrasia. – according to the Annales, which is also the earliest source for the Merovingian "decline" narrative, and it offers a basis upon which the Carolingians' eventual ascendance to the throne is legitimate.
 Upon thus rightly conquering Gundoin, Pepin is then primed to act, as the king Theuderic III, according to the Annales, had become oppressive and unjust, forcing Pepin to invade and defeat him in the great Battle of Tertry in 687.
 Thereafter, we are told, Pepin held the reins of the kingdom even though he oversaw the succession of Theuderic's sons.
-As Fouracre argues, this source demonstrates how Carolingian historians, and potentially writings that had connections to the royal courts, were actively attempting to embellish history and Carolingian lineage to further establish their claim.
+As Fouracre argues, this source demonstrates how Carolingian historians, and potentially writings that had connections to the royal courts, were actively attempting to embellish history and the Carolingian lineage to further establish their claim.